 Public tours of Smith House are offered from May through November.
 Please click the button below to view and register for an upcoming tour.
 For information about private and group tours, please contact the Center at 248.645.3307.

 Spend the day in Bloomfield Hills and plan a visit to the Smith House AND the Frank Lloyd Wright Affleck House, owned and operated by Lawrence Technological University and located just a few minutes away.

 Frank Lloyd Wright had many connections to Cranbrook, including as a visiting lecturer at the Academy of Art, a colleague of Eliel Saarinen in the international architectural scene, and as the commissioner of works by Cranbrook artists for his building projects.

 Frank Lloyd Wright often told his clients to find property no one wanted, with the idea that such a plot would have some interesting natural feature with which Wright’s organic architecture could interact.
 In the case of the Smith House site, the interest came from the marshland and its enormous oaks.
 In time, what proved to be equally important for Melvyn and Sara Smith was the site’s proximity to Cranbrook and the interaction they would have with Cranbrook’s programs and artists.

-As part of the Center for Collections and Research's continued partnership with the owners of Smith House, and our shared goal to preserve its legacy for future generations, an oral history project is currently underway to collect stories and learn more about the Smiths, the house, and its contents from the many people involved in its creation.
+As part of the Center for Collections and Research's commitment to preserve the legacy of Smith House for future generations, an oral history project is currently underway to collect stories and learn more about the Smiths, the house, and its contents from the many people involved in its creation.

 Haefner, James.
 Interior of Smith House.
 2017.
 Cranbrook Center for Collections and Research, Bloomfield Hills.